Why do I have to create a USGBC account to register for the TRUE Advisor?

 The online course may take up to 6.5 hours to complete as you complete the activities, download templates and take notes.
 Your progress will be saved as you work, so you may exit the course at any time to resume where you last stopped.

 How long do I have access to the online course of the TRUE Advisor certificate program?

-You will have 90 days from registration to access the online course and pass the assessment.
-If you do not pass the assessment (you are given two attempts) within the 90-day period, you will need to re-register for the course.
+You will have 180 days from registration to access the online course and pass the assessment.
+If you do not pass the assessment (you are given two attempts) within the 180-day period, you will need to re-register for the course.
 Upon successful completion of the assessment, you will have access to the course modules until the end of your certificate term.

 During the course, can I move back and forth at will, depending on how I want/need to review the course?